-Recommendations Recommendations Heritage Management Existing Built and Landscape Elements Future Development and Planning 1.
-Maintain this item's heritage listing on the LEP. x 6.
-Original fabric is highly significant and should be maintained. x 12.
-Alterations and additions should respond to the existing pattern of development, with careful consideration of the setting (form, scale, bulk, setback and height). x 2.
+Recommendations Heritage Management Existing Built and Landscape Elements Future Development and Planning 1.
+Maintain this item's heritage listing on the LEP.
+X 6.
+Original fabric is highly significant and should be maintained. x additions and additions should respond to the existing pattern of development, with careful consideration of the setting (form, scale, bulk, setback and height). x 2.
 Maintain this item's listing as part of the Heritage Conservation Area.
-7. Unsympathetic alterations that detract from the cultural significance of the item should be removed. x 13.
-New alterations and additions should respect the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). x 3.
+7. Unsympathetic alterations that detract from the cultural significance of the item should be removed. х additions should respect the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). х 3.
 Consider delisting as an individual item from the LEP.
-8. Maintain heritage landscape elements and schemes. x 14.
+8. Maintain heritage landscape elements and schemes. х 14.
 Future uses for this item should be compatible with its historical functions/ associations.
 4. Consider additional research to nominate this item for the State Heritage Register.
-9. Maintain the existing setting of the heritage item, informed by the historic pattern of neighbouring x development (form, scale, bulk, setback and height).
+9. Maintain the existing setting of the heritage item, informed by the historic pattern of neighbouring х development (form, scale, bulk, setback and height).
 5. The heritage curtilage for this item should be revised/reduced. x 10.
 Maintain the historic aesthetic/character of the item and area (e.g. paint scheme, materiality, style, landscape elements). x 11.
 The condition of this item is poor.
 Condition and maintenance should be monitored.